Syntaxfest Sofia 2021

 4 events for 1 Fest of Empirical Syntax

-The second edition of the SyntaxFest brings together again four events with partially overlapping research topics including empirical syntax, linguistic annotation, statistical language analysis, and Natural Language Processing:
+The second edition of the SyntaxFest brought together again four events with partially overlapping research topics including empirical syntax, linguistic annotation, statistical language analysis, and Natural Language Processing:

 IMPORTANT